A Proof of Space protocol is one in which:

 The 10ms estimate also takes into account the time required to transfer data after the seek.
 While storage industry specs typically assume that large files are being transferred, this does not hold true for Chia farming, where proof lookups only require a tiny amount of data to be transferred.
 Therefore, for this website, it's safe to assume the transfer is almost instant.

 Chia also uses a further optimization to disqualify a certain proportion of plots from eligibility for each challenge.
 This is referred to as the plot filter.
 The current requirement is that the hash of the plot ID, challenge, and signage point starts with 9 zeros.
 This excludes 511 out of every 512 plots.
 The filter hurts everyone equally (except for replotting attackers), and is therefore fair.
-The plot filter is discussed in greater detail in Section 3.5.
+The plot filter is discussed in greater detail in the Signage and Infusion Points page.

 The plot filter effectively reduces the amount of resources required for farming by 512x -- each plot only requires a few disk reads every few minutes.
 A farmer with 1 PiB of storage (10,000 plots) will only have an average of 20 plots that pass the filter for each challenge.
 Even if these plots all are stored on slow HDDs, and connected to a single Raspberry Pi, the average time required to respond to each challenge will be less than two seconds.
 This is well within the limits to avoid missing out on any challenges.

 Each plot file has its own unique private key called a plot key.
 The plot ID is generated by hashing the plot public key, the farmer public key, and either the pool public key (for OG plots) or the pool contract puzzle hash (for pooled plots).
 The requirements for signing a proof of space depend on the type of plots being used.
-See Section 9.3 for details on the keys used for plot construction.
+See the Plot Public Keys page for details on the keys used for plot construction.

 In practice, the plot key is a 2/2 BLS aggregate public key between a local key stored in the plot and a key stored by the farmer software.
 For security and efficiency, a farmer may run on one server using this key and signature scheme.
 This server can then be connected to one or more harvester machines that store the actual plots.
 Farming requires the farmer key and the local key, but it does not require the pool key, since the pool’s signature can be cached and reused for many blocks.